Stoops-ML/refers/README.md

 *<p style="text-align: center;">reference code simply</p>*
 ![Tests](https://github.com/Stoops-ML/refers/actions/workflows/test.yml/badge.svg)

 The refers library allows referencing plain text files from plain text files.

-To reference code from a file:
+Usage:
-1. Add a tag to the line that you want to reference: `@tag:TAG_NAME`
+1. Add a `@tag` to the line that you want to reference: `@tag:TAG_NAME`
-2. Add a reference to the tag followed by an option: `@ref:TAG_NAME:OPTION`
+2. To reference the tag use `@ref` followed by an *optional* option: `@ref:TAG_NAME:OPTION`
 3. run the refers library in the command line

 The refers library will create new files with the outputted references in place of the tags.
 Changes of line placement, file name, relative path etc. are reflected in the updated references when the refers library is executed.

 ## Reference options